There are three primary ways to reduce the cost of health plans under the Affordable Care Act in Colorado.

-3. Getting Free or Low-Cost Coverage through Medicaid or CHIP
+Getting Free or Low-Cost Coverage Through Medicaid or CHIP

-You may qualify for free or low-cost coverage through Medicaid, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).
+You may qualify for free or low-cost coverage through Medicaid in Colorado, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).

 Medicaid.
 If you are eligible for Medicaid, you will get free or low-cost health care.
 You will not need to buy a separate health plan through Connect for Health Colorado.

 When you apply for health coverage at Connect for Health Colorado, the state will check your application against the Medicaid eligibility rules and tell you whether you qualify for Medicaid or the other savings options described above.

 Children’s Health Insurance Program (CHIP).
 Even if you don’t qualify for Medicaid, your children may be eligible for the Children's Health Insurance Program (CHIP).
 Kids covered by CHIP don’t need to be included in another health plan.